rodriguesrenato/coverage-path-planning/README.md

     VERTICAL = auto()
     HORIZONTAL = auto()
 ```

+# Stategy

+- Understand the problem
+- Check for previous solution that I've worked with
+    - Udacity nanodegree programs: A* search, dynamic programming, path planning on Self driving Cars.
+    - Academic papers of Coverage Path Planning (on `docs` folder)
+- Draf the first solution diagram and strategies
+- Define first standards (variables, class structure, functions responses)
+- Prototype and test individual approaches
+- Evaluate results
+- Build the main code structure on a finite state machine
+- Prototype, test and evaluation
+- code clean and optmization after a successfull result
+- optimize
+- Improve documentation

 # Next Features to be Implemented

 - A function to read the raw map given